banlang222/graphic/README.md

 - **Flexible declarative grammar**: This visualization grammar derives from Leland Wilkinson's *The Grammar of Graphics*, and tries to balance between theoretical beauty and practicability.
 Data processing steps and mark shapes can be composed freely in a declarative specification, not limited to certain chart types.
 And shape draw methods are customizable.
 - **Interaction**: With the *event* and *selection* definition, the chart is highly interactive, such as highlighting selected items, popping a tooltip, or scaling the coordinate.
 - **Animation**: Mark transition animation can be set when a chart is built or changed.
 The entrance animation has various forms.

-## What's new in v2.0

-- Add feature of transition animation, see details in `Mark.transition`.
-And thus the rendering engine is rewrited.
-The imperative `Figure` classes are changed to declarative `MarkElement` classes.
-See details in this folder: https://github.com/entronad/graphic/tree/main/lib/src/graffiti/element

-- Update terminology to keep same with modern mainstream data visualization libraries.
-Some class names have changed:

-  `GeomElement -> Mark`

-  `Attr -> Encode`

-  `Signal -> Event`

-  `Channel -> Stream`

-  `Figure -> MarkElement`

-  And thus some properties related are also changed, like `elements -> marks`.

 ## Documentation